bb-Ricardo/netbox-sync/README.md

  kubectl apply -f netbox-vsphere-sync-cronjob.yaml
  ```

-## Accounts and tokens
+## NetBox API token
-In order to read data from a vCenter and updated data in NetBox you need credentials in both instances.
+In order to updated data in NetBox you need a NetBox API token.

-### vCenter user
-* User account with "Read-only" role on vCenter root scope.
-The "Propagate to children" setting must also be checked.

-### NetBox API token
 * API token with all permissions (read, write) except:
   * auth
   * secrets